Aseer-Ahmad/ML-Azure-Capstone/README.md

 This project utilizes the **Denver Consumer Price Index (CPI)** dataset, sourced from Kaggle.
 The dataset contains data about the Consumer Price Index in Denver.

-It can be found at https://www.kaggle.com/datasets/bls/denver-cpi .
+It can be found at https://www.kaggle.com/datasets/bls/denver-cpi

 The primary task is a regression problem: to predict the `cpi` value based on the other features in the dataset.
-The data is accessed by downloading it from KaggleHub and registering it as a Tabular Dataset in the Azure ML Workspace for use in experiments.
+The data is accessed by downloading it using `KaggleHub` library from kaggle, then cleaning it and registering it as a Tabular Dataset in the Azure ML Workspace for use in experiments.

 ## AutoML